jbracker/polymonad-proofs/README.md

     compose two polymonads that do not have morphism between them.
   * `Polymonad.Composition`:
     The proof that `ComposablePolymonad`s actually
     form a polymonad again.
-The submodules prove further properties.
+The submodules prove further properties (Principality is *WIP*).
   * `Polymonad.Principal`:
     The formalization of principal polymonads.
   * `Polymonad.UniqueBinds`: